elamperti/dotfiles/docs/sonarr-with-tixati.md

   * `sudo apt-get install python-libtorrent` (good luck installing it other way)
   * Clone, download or copy from a floppy disk the [Magnet2Torrent](https://github.com/elamperti/Magnet2Torrent) script -my version, as the original does something completely different-; I suggest you to put it in any folder present in your `PATH`.
   * Save [this Gist](https://gist.github.com/elamperti/d1ced3a405090fc6e4805307a0dc78c1) wherever you want.
 Edit it so `magnet_folder` points to the folder where `.magnet` files are being created (which is also the folder Tixati monitors).
+You may need to define `$USER` as well.
   * Create a crontab entry calling the script you just saved every 5 minutes.